Back

 4. A food delivery aggregator

-Such projects can be monetized by taking a fee from vendors where users buy food.
+Projects such as these can be monetized by taking a fee from vendors where users buy food.
 Another option is a cheap subscription — if users frequently buy food in your app and make the best deals, this profit will be bigger than the subscription price.
 But you can’t use this model right away — users need to find the value in your product first.

 We made a food delivery app concept.
 The dark theme is convenient to use at any time of day and big bright pictures make it easier to choose the most appetizing option.